CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/v-security/18-intro-to-security.md

 ### 3. Resource Server

-The realm which serves up our actual content on protected endpoints (`/api`, in our case).
+The realm which serves up our actual content and/or protected endpoints (`/api`, in our case).

 It uses the ***token*** found in the request header to verify the resource request.